bet4a/d3wiki/Upgrading-to-3.0.md

 }
 ```

-The other reason this change was made is to make it more obvious that these requests can fall.
-That first argument, error, is a nagging reminder that you might want to handle errors when loading resources by displaying a suitable notification to your users and perhaps retrying the request.
+The last reason this change was made is to make it more obvious that these requests can fall.
+That first argument, error, is a nagging reminder that you might want to handle errors when loading resources by displaying a suitable notification to your users or retrying the request.
+It also means you can now distinguish between a successfully-loaded JSON file that contains `null` and an error.

+## Transitions

+D3’s transition subsystem has been significantly overhauled for 3.0 to make it easier to construct complex sequences of transitions.
+In most cases, you’re not likely to notice any of these changes, despite being strictly backwards-incompatible.
+If you are using transitions extensively, I highly recommend reading my tutorial, [Working with Transitions](http://bost.ocks.org/mike/transition/).

+The first significant change is that [transition.attr](Transitions#wiki-attr), [transition.style](Transitions#wiki-style) and [transition.text](Transitions#wiki-text) now evaluate their property functions immediately.
+This makes them behave just like their selection equivalents.
+However, in 2.x, these functions were evaluated asynchronously when the transition started!
+While deferred evaluation is occasionally what you want, immediate evaluation is much easier to understand and debug.
+It also means that you can easily specify transitions that depend on external state, such as scale domains in [chained transitions of data and axes](http://bl.ocks.org/3903818).